mariosn-phys/dns-matlab-gpu/README.md

 The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/'), the main executable (NL3D_Couette_gpu_on_RK3.m) and a script to modify the wall-normal resolution of the initial velocity field (Change_wall_normal_res.m).
+A folder 'Files/' should be created

 It is possible to either retain the folder structure and add the base folder and subfolders to the matlab path , or merge everything in a single folder and edit the save and load paths accordingly.